 However, incorrectly used canonical tags almost always cause technical SEO problems.
 Here are some specific examples of technical SEO issues based around the canonical tag:

-Why it’s important to address this technical SEO issue
+Why it’s important to address canonical tag-related technical SEO issues

 You never want to have duplicate content on a website unless you address it correctly.
 Google and other search engines will be forced to choose which one to index.
 If you have a lot of duplicate content without properly canonicalizing, then you can end up being penalized.
 Your website could really suffer.